Crispy, flaky, and delicious-these vegetable puffs are perfect to enjoy with a cup of tea or coffee. A must-try vegetarian snack recipe.

 - You don’t necessarily need to make a rectangular or square-shaped pastry puff.
 Use a cookie cutter to create whichever shape you prefer.

-Can I use phyllo dough in place of puff pastry?
+Can phyllo dough be used in place of puff pastry

 In puff pastry, a lot of butter is used which makes it richer and thicker.
 Their texture is also completely different because of this.

 Therefore you cannot replace puff pastry with phyllo dough if you want the exact results.

 Where to buy puff pastry sheets

 Finding puff pastry sheet is very easy these days.
 They are easily available online and if you want to buy them from a grocery store, check the Frozen aisle.
 You will find it in the section where frozen desserts/ bakery items are kept.

 A lot of bakeries also sell it.
 You can check your local bakery too.

 Looking for more vegetarian snack ideas?
 Don’t miss to check the following recipes:

 If you try any of my recipes then please don’t miss to rate it in the comments section below.